impossibleDoctor/student-records-database/README.md

 The table `components` are where we store the components of a subject needed for grade computation.
 The table includes the following:
 - `id`, which specifies the unique ID for the component as an `INTEGER`.
 This column thus has the `PRIMARY KEY` constraint applied.
-- `name`, which is the name of the component in `TEXT` form, given `TEXT` is appropriate for name fields.
+- `name`, which is the name of the component in `TEXT` form.
+Appropriate for name fields, `TEXT` is used.
 - `percentage`, which specifies the weight of the component in relation to the computation of grades.
 The data should be in `REAL` type and should be less than or equal to 1.0.
 </details>